ElazarK/content-docs/playbooks/Detonate_URL_Generic.md

-This playbook detonates a URL through active integrations that support URL detonation.
+Detonates a URL through active integrations that supports URL detonation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.